wp-plugins/buddypress-identicons/readme.txt

 = Why is it that some members don't have an identicon? =

 An identicon is used as a member's avatar only if a profile photo hasn't been uploaded.
 After activating the plugin, all new members will be allocated an identicon.
-Current members will need to log in to get their identicon.
+Existing members will need to log in to get their identicon.

 = Where should I submit bug reports? =